My Research

 My research focuses on artificial intelligence, machine learning, and data-driven solutions to real-world problems.

-Here is the research project I have done in graduate school.
+Here is the research project I led during my graduate studies.

 Natural Language Processing (NLP) for low-resource languages presents unique challenges due to limited datasets, dialectal variations, and lack of standardized tools.
 Developing AI solutions for such languages requires creative approaches to handle data scarcity, noise, and linguistic diversity.
 My research focused on applying advanced NLP techniques to address these challenges and create practical solutions for real-world communication in Sri Lanka.